Best Attractions & Activities in Kyoto: Ultimate Solo Travel Guide

 Japan has now become synonymous with ground-breaking technology, modern gimmicks, and futuristic visuals.
 While the capital city of Japan and Osaka might seem to be more exciting, it is Kyoto wherein lies the true essence of Japan.
+You can find some of the best places to do the ultimate activities in Kyoto.

 Far removed from the hustle and bustle, Kyoto is a slice of old Japan.
 The cultural and historical centre of Japan, Kyoto, was once the capital of the country, and today, it has retained its authenticity.
 Home to over a thousand temples, picturesque gardens, old architecture, and definitely the geishas, Kyoto is a city that immediately draws you in.
 Kyoto’s main attractions include temples, shrines, gardens, and other historical buildings, many of which are a part of UNESCO world heritage sites.